For the 18th year in a row, Canadian Multiculturalism Day is being celebrated on today’s date.

 On Nov.
-13, 2002, the Government of Canada designated June 27 of each year as Canadian Multiculturalism Day, which provides Canadians with an opportunity to celebrate our diversity as well as our commitment to democracy, equality and mutual respect.
-It’s also a day to appreciate the contributions of the various multicultural groups and communities that comprise Canadian society.
+13, 2002, the Government of Canada designated June 27 of each year as Canadian Multiculturalism Day, which provides Canadians with an opportunity to celebrate diversity and a commitment to democracy, equality and mutual respect.
+It’s also a day to appreciate the contributions of the various multicultural groups and communities comprising Canadian society.

 1990 MULTICULTURALISM STAMP